arabog/funda/typescript/reactTS/src/compo/info.md

 as a number .
 We could have put a type annotation here, but we have saved ourselves a few keystrokes:

+-: Creating interfaces, types aliases, and classes Interfaces, type aliases, and classes are ways that we can define an object structure before we start using it.

+Following here is the customer object we worked with, where we declared the customer variable with an initial object value:

+const customer = {
+          name: "Lamps Ltd",
+          turnover: 2000134,
+          active: true
+};

+1. Let's try to declare the customer variable and set its value on a subsequent line:

+let customer: object;

+customer = {
+          name: "Lamps Ltd",
+          turnover: 2000134,
+          active: true
+};

+2. So far, so good.
+However, let's see what happens when we try to change the customers turnover value: customer.turnover = 2000200;

+3. The lack of IntelliSense when we type turnover isn't what we are used to.
+When we've finished typing the line, we get a compiler error:
+Property 'turnover' does not exist on type 'object'.

+The TypeScript compiler doesn't know about the properties in the customer object and so thinks there's a problem.

+So, we need another way of defining an object structure with the ability to set property values later in the program.
+That's where interfaces, type aliases, and classes come in; they let us define the structure of an object by letting us define our own types.

+-: Interfaces
+We create an interface with the interface keyword, followed by its name, followed by the bits that make up the interface in curly braces:

+interface Product {
+          ...
+}